-- If you have registered for a trial of the Application, you are authorised to use it solely for evaluation purposes for a maximum period of 30 days or such other period as we may specify on our website or otherwise communicate to you (the “evaluation period”).
+- If you have registered for a trial of the Application, you are authorised to use it solely for evaluation purposes for the period we specify on our websites or otherwise communicate to you (the “evaluation period”).

 4. Licence to use Application

 - Your use of the Application signifies your acceptance of the terms of this Licence.
 Your right to continue to use the Application is subject to your full compliance with all the provisions of this Licence and your payment of the subscription on or before each due date for payment.

 - If your subscription is to The Invisible Accountant, and you fail to renew your licence by payment of applicable fees prior to the expiry of the current subscription period, then you will no longer be able to use the Application